fardinarik3/S1---Programming-Skills-Portfolio/04-CapitalQuiz_Project/README.txt

 European Capital Cities Quiz
 ----------------------------
-This C++ program asks 10 European capital city questions.
-Answers are not case-sensitive, and each correct one gives 3 marks.
+This C++ application tests your knowledge of ten major cities in Europe.
-Total score is out of 30.
+Three points are awarded for each right response, with a maximum score of 30.

-Run the program in any C++ environment to start the quiz.
+File: capital_quiz.cpp

+To run: compile with g++ capital_quiz.cpp -o quiz, then run it.
+It compares your answers case-insensitively and shows your final score.